 It doesn’t quite have the right ring to it, but it’s true!
 As the weather gets colder, your pipes are in danger of freezing and bursting, especially in Oklahoma, where homes are often not constructed with cold weather in mind.
 Pipes rupture and the resulting water damage can cost a homeowner between $500-$15,000, depending on the severity of the damage!
 In addition, insurance coverage can vary depending on who you are insured by.

-At Norman Heating, Air Conditioning & Plumbing, we know it’s always better to prevent damage than deal with repairing a broken pipe during the holiday season!
+At Norman Air, we know it’s always better to prevent damage than deal with repairing a broken pipe during the holiday season!
 Here are a few DIY tips to protect your home from damage this winter and keep your pipes from freezing.

 1. Adjust Thermostat Settings For Winter Travel

 If you leave on vacation, set your thermostat to 60 degrees Fahrenheit, but NO LOWER, especially if you have a newer furnace.
 Setting newer models below 60 degrees can reduce the lifespan of your unit.

 A 60-degree set temperature will reduce your utility bill while adequately protecting your pipes during winter temperatures.
 If you are concerned that there will be a cold snap during your absence that your home’s insulation cannot keep up with, open cabinet doors on exterior walls before you leave to allow heat to reach those pipes.

 Shut off all exterior faucets, disconnect the hoses and insulate any pipes and faucets along the exterior walls of your home.
 Insulating foam sheaths and hose bib covers are available to purchase at any hardware store!